Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Eloy Jimenez (.351 slugging percentage in past 10 games, including no homers), battle starter Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+On Saturday, Eloy Jimenez (.316 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 6:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Royals.
+In his most recent game, he went 1-for-3 with an RBI against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Tigers